ZeroGwafa/ComponentCounter/README.md

 Instructions:
 1. Open app with RuneScape window visible.
-2. Click Start.
+2. Start dissassembing items, or have a weapon/armor with Scavenging on it, or spring cleaner in inventroy, and slay some NPCs.

-3. Start dissassembing items, or have a weapon/armor with Scavenging on it, or spring cleaner in inventroy, and slay some NPCs.
+The app will automatically start tracking as soon as it is opened.

 The table will auto-populate and keep track of the components that you have received.

 Click "Stop" to stop tracking.